Ontario Pricing Guide · Updated 2026

 OBC 2024 Checklist — Exactly What Ontario Building Departments Require

-DocumentRequired ForOBC ReferenceTypical Cost (standalone)
+DocumentRequired ForOBC ReferenceTypical Cost

-CSA F280 Heat Loss ReportEvery new home with heating systemSection 9.33.2.2$195–$395
+CSA F280 Heat Loss ReportEvery new home with heating systemSection 9.33.2.2$300–$600 standalone (ours: $395 flat)

-MVDS (HRV/ERV Design)Every new home since Jan 1, 2025OBC 2024, Section 9.32$195–$295 (add-on)
+MVDS (HRV/ERV Design)Every new home since Jan 1, 2025OBC 2024, Section 9.32$200–$300 as an add-on (ours: from $295; included in full package)

-Mechanical DrawingsMost new custom homes; heat pump/radiant projectsOBC 9.33, municipality-specific$350–$595 (add-on)
+Mechanical DrawingsMost new custom homes; heat pump/radiant projectsOBC 9.33, municipality-specificPart of the full package (ours: from $695 complete)

 Equipment ScheduleHeat pump, radiant, or hybrid systemsMunicipality-specificIncluded with drawings